Rh Factor Incompatibility

 - Jaundice (yellowing of the skin and eyes)

-- Swelling in his face, arms, and legs
+- Swelling in his or her face, arms, and legs

 How is Rh factor incompatibility diagnosed?

-If you are Rh-, caregivers need to know if you have been pregnant before or if you have received a blood transfusion.
+If you are Rh-, healthcare providers need to know if you have been pregnant before or if you have received a blood transfusion.
 The following tests may be done:

-- Blood tests: These check to see if you are Rh- or Rh+.
+- Blood tests will show if you are Rh- or Rh+.
 The father's blood type and Rh factor may also be tested.

-- Fetal blood sampling: This test may be done to check your baby's blood type and risk of anemia.
-Caregivers take a sample of your baby's blood from the umbilical cord.
+- Fetal blood sampling may be done to check your baby's blood type and risk for anemia.
+Healthcare providers take a sample of your baby's blood from the umbilical cord.
 With an ultrasound to guide them, a needle is put through your skin, into your uterus, and into the umbilical cord.

-- Ultrasound: This test uses sound waves to show pictures of your baby inside your uterus.
-Caregivers can learn the age of your baby and see how fast he is growing.
+- Ultrasound pictures can help healthcare providers learn your baby's age and see how fast he or she is growing.
 The movement, heart rate, and other organs of your baby can be seen.
 Your placenta (tissue in the womb connecting the mother and baby) and amniotic fluid may be checked.
 A Doppler ultrasound may be used in place of an amniocentesis to see the blood flow in your baby's body.
-Caregivers may use this test to check if your baby has anemia.
+Healthcare providers may use this test to check if your baby has anemia.

 How are Rh factor incompatibility problems treated?

 You will not need treatment for Rh incompatibility problems, but your baby might.
-He may need to be delivered early.
-He may also need any of the following:
+Rh incompatibility may be life-threatening to your baby.
+Treatment may include any of the following:

-- Blood transfusions: Blood transfusions may be given through the umbilical cord and after birth to treat severe anemia.
+- Blood transfusions may be given through the umbilical cord and after birth to treat severe anemia.

-- Immunoglobulins: This is an injection of antibodies to help reduce the destruction of red blood cells.
+- Immunoglobulin (RhIg) injections of antibodies help reduce the destruction of red blood cells.